QueueCorpJP/rurupia/GITHUB_SECRETS_SETUP.md

 # Setting up GitHub Secrets for CI/CD

-To enable automatic deployment to AWS, you need to configure OpenID Connect (OIDC) authentication for GitHub Actions:
+To enable automatic deployment to AWS, you need to configure the following secrets in your GitHub repository:

 ## Required Secrets

-1. **AWS OIDC Role**
+1. **AWS Credentials**
-   - `AWS_ROLE_TO_ASSUME`: The ARN of the AWS IAM role for GitHub Actions to assume (e.g., `arn:aws:iam::536697269239:role/github-actions-rurupia`)
+   - `AWS_ACCESS_KEY_ID`: Your AWS access key
+   - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key

+   These credentials should have permissions for S3 and CloudFront operations.

 2. **Environment Variables**
    - `VITE_SUPABASE_URL`: `https://vvwkuqnotnilsbcswfqu.supabase.co`